It’s been a while that I wanted to publish something about the fact that being a German expat is not very flattering.

 I’ve spent several years, trying to avoid being categorized like German and the fact that I’ve never lived in Germany makes it very difficult for me to really feel or even appreciate the fact to be German. – I recently have also obtained the Swiss nationality for the simple reason that I worked in Switzerland for a long time and, first and foremost, that my husband is Swiss (update in May 2015).

 Germans are not allowed to show National Pride…

-Recently I got involved in a discussion about the fact that in Germany, it seems to be some way forbidden to feel or even show National Pride because of the Nazi Regime and some sterotypes related to this.
-A former collegue of mine even resented that ancient Rome fell under the invasion of Germanic tribes (and Mongols).
+Recently I got involved in a discussion about the fact that in Germany, it seems to be some way forbidden to feel or even show National Pride because of the Nazi Regime and some stereotypes related to this.
+A former colleague of mine even resented that ancient Rome fell under the invasion of Germanic tribes (and Mongols).

 Why I feel even guilty to be German

-When I was a teenager I refused to tell people that I’m German for several years, as I had Italian friends who had typical prejudices towards Germans, especially blond blue-eyed German girls.
-I did everything to look more like my Italian friends and the fact that my sister had brown hair, brown eyes and really looked like an Italian did help a lot.
-Also, our italian is native, so nobody would have thought that we were German…
+When I was a teenager I refused to tell people that I’m German for several years, as I had Italian friends who had typical prejudices towards Germans, especially blond blue-eyed German girls, for other reasons of course, but still… I did everything to look more like my Italian friends and the fact that my sister had brown hair, brown eyes and really looked like an Italian helped a lot.
+We both speak Italian with native fluency, so nobody would have thought that we were German…

 The life as a German expat